 Lake Michigan

-Another challenge to solve was that I had to work around the different kinds of cannabis that can come in similar packages.
+Another challenge to solve was that we had to work around the different kinds of cannabis that can come in similar packages.
 Within cannabis, there is Rosin, as well as Resin, both different types of concentrated waxes that need to be identified.
 That is when I decided to use different colors to make it easier for the cashiers to identify the different products.

 We had the tagline, "high standards, low fares," to refer to the lower-priced options to compete against the bigger competitors.